2a) Honeycomb Holstein Model

 )

-Initialize meuasurements
+Initialize measurements

 Having initialized both our model and the corresponding model parameters, the next step is to initialize the various measurements we want to make during our DQMC simulation.
 For more information refer to here.